roskakori/CodecMapper/ebcdic/README.rst

 further steps are needed.

 Changes
 -------

+Version 1.0.2, 2019-07-31

+* Fixed OSError during installation (caused by initial implementation of #5).

 Version 1.0.1, 2019-07-31

 * Moved license information from README to LICENSE (#5).

 Version 1.0.0, 2019-06-06